SwissDataScienceCenter/renku-python/design/002-core-service-api-versioning/002-core-service-api-versioning.md

 If e.g. metadata version 8 was introduced 12 months ago, we drop support for metadata version 7 i.e. `renku-core-v7` no longer gets deployed and is not supported anymore.

 For API versions (like 1.0), the current version of `renku-python` has to at least support as a `minimum_api_version` the `maximum_api_version` of the oldest still supported
-`renku-core` deployment, so that there is at leats one API version that is available on all `renku-core` deployments.
+`renku-core` deployment, so that there is at least one API version that is available on all `renku-core` deployments.

 Versions that are less than 6 months old get hotfixes/backports of fixes, within reason, whereas versions older than that are provided as-is.

 ## Special Case Migrations

-Requests for `cache.migrate` MUST be sent to the newest deployed version of `renku-core`.
+Requests for `cache.migrate` MUST be sent to the latest deployed version of `renku-core`.
 While the migration is running, no write requests are allowed to be sent to any version of the service.

 ## Special Case Dataset Import